learnk8s/learnk8s.io/src/microsAuthentication/content.md

 You could manually rotate identities by manually removing and re-assigning Service Accounts.

-If if sounds like a lot of work, it's because it is.
+If it sounds like a lot of work, it's because it is.

 ### 3. No audience binding of the tokens